 - personal protection sprays such as mace, pepper spray – see separate rules later in this post

-There are a few exceptions, some of which sound strange as on the face of it they do not seem dangerous and others where I wonder why anyone would want to take with them at all.
+There are a few exceptions, some of which sound strange as on the face of it they do not seem dangerous, and others where I wonder why anyone would want to take any with them at all.

 Most of these are not banned because they are more likely to explode in checked baggage under normal circumstances than other aerosols.
 They are banned because, in the unlikely event of a fire in a baggage hold, they may then explode and fuel the fire.